 Special Educational Needs

-- have a greater difficulty in learning than the majority of other children, and/or
+- have a significantly greater difficulty in learning than the majority of others of the same age, or

 - have a disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools.

 The Special Educational Needs and Disability Code of Practice 2014 states that: ‘All children and young people are entitled to an education that enables them to make progress so that they: